ozekisms/scala-send-sms-http-rest-ozeki/README.md

 ### How to use the Ozeki.Libs.Rest library

-In order to send sms messages using scala, you have to import the contents of the Ozeki.Libs.Rest library into your project (you also have to include the library in your project).
+In order to send sms messages using scala, you have to import the contents of the **Ozeki.Libs.Rest** library into your project (you also have to include the library in your project).
-If you only need the Ozeki.Libs.Rest library, you can simply copy that from the _/src/main/scala_ directory, and place it into your project.
+If you only need the **Ozeki.Libs.Rest** library, you can simply copy that from the _/src/main/scala_ directory, and place it into your project.

 ```scala
 import Ozeki.Libs.Rest.{ Configuration, Message, MessageApi }
 ```

-To send an SMS message, first of all you need to create a configuration.
+To send an SMS message, first of all you need to create a **Configuration** instance.

 ```scala
 val configuration = Configuration(